raspberrypilearning/installing-crumble-software-windows-os/en/step_1.md

-In a Google Chrome web browser window, navigate to the Crumble software download page, [https://redfernelectronics.co.uk/crumble-software/](https://redfernelectronics.co.uk/crumble-software/){:target="_blank"}.
+In a Google Chrome web browser window, navigate to the Crumble software download page [redfernelectronics.co.uk/crumble-software](https://redfernelectronics.co.uk/crumble-software/){:target="_blank"}.

+Click on the **Windows MSI** link to download the software.

 ![Crumble download page](images/crumble_win_download.png)

-Click on the Windows download MSI link.
+At the bottom left-hand of the page, in the file download tab, click on the upward arrow.
+Then click on **Open**.

 ![Opening downloaded MSI file](images/win1.png)

-At the bottom left of the page in the file download tab, click on the upward arrow and choose open.

-An install dialogue box will open and you simply follow the instructions to complete the installation.
+An install dialogue window opens.

+Click on **Next**.

 ![Continue install window](images/win2.png)

-Continue or cancel?
-Click Next.
+Click on **Next**.

 ![Destination folder window](images/win3.png)

-Accept the default install location.
-Click Next.
+Click on **Install** to begin the installation process.

 ![Install window](images/win4.png)

-Begin install.
-Click Install.
+Your computer checks that you have permission to install software.
+If you do have permission, then click on **Yes**.
+If you do not have permission, ask for help from the computer's owner or perhaps the network administrator.

 ![User control window](images/win5.png)

-User Account Control will check that you have permission.
-If you do, then click Yes.
-If you do not, you will need help from the device's owner or perhaps the network administrator.
+Finally, click on **Finish** to complete the installation process.

 ![Install finish window](images/win6.png)

-Finally, click Finish to exit the installer.